-Oligonucleotide analysis for identity, purity, quality, strength, structure characterisation, physicochemical properties and bioanalysis supporting antisense & other oligo product development
+Oligonucleotide therapeutic analysis services for identity, purity, quality, strength, structure characterisation, physicochemical properties and bioanalysis supporting antisense & other oligo product development

-Oligonucleotide development registration and quality control requires robust and accurate analytical characterisation to confirm identity, determine safety, efficacy, purity, quality, and strength and also to identify and quantify contaminants.
-Oligo-based therapeutics such as oligo-based drugs (siRNA, antisense oligonucleotides (DNA-like) or aptamer) are gaining increasing interest with a strong development pipeline evident.
+Oligonucleotide therapeutic analysis is an important component of drug development, registration and quality control.
+Robust and accurate analytical characterisation is required to confirm identity, determine safety, efficacy, purity, quality, and strength and also to identify and quantify contaminants.
+Oligo-based therapeutics such as oligo-based drugs (RNA, antisense oligonucleotides (DNA-like) or aptamer) are gaining increasing interest with a strong development pipeline evident.

 Given the sheer complexity and diversity in the types of oligonucleotides in clinical development, including differences in length, chemical modifications, conjugation and other features, a range of diverse analytical approaches are required.